oskariorg/oskari-server/docs/EnablingMyPlacesWithPostgis.md

 * Maven 3+ (tested with 3.0.5)
 * PostgresSQL 9.1+ (tested with 9.3) with a oskaridb created for Oskari
 * Jetty (http://dist.codehaus.org/jetty/jetty-hightide-8.1.14/)
-* See BasicOsakariServletPostgresInstall.md
+* See BasicInstall-OskariServletPostgres.md

 1) Create postgis extension for the database.

-(eg. in pgAdmin select oskaridb and in SQL window: *CREATE EXTENSION postgis;* ) -> [detail docs](http://postgis.net/docs/postgis_installation.html#create_new_db_extensions)
+(eg. in pgAdmin select oskaridb and in SQL window: *CREATE EXTENSION postgis;* )
+- install postgis, if doesn't work (windows 7) (http://download.osgeo.org/postgis/windows/pg93/)
+[detail docs](http://postgis.net/docs/postgis_installation.html#create_new_db_extensions)

 Now you are able to create tables with geometry fields.